salesforcecli/cli-plugins-testkit/README.md

 yarn add @salesforcecli/cli-plugins-testkit --dev
 ```

-Create a test file and import the utilties from this library that you'd like to use.
+Create a test file and import the utilities from this library that you'd like to use.

-Using a different file exention will help seperate your unit tests from your NUTs even if they are in the same directories.
+Using a different file extension will help separate your unit tests from your NUTs even if they are in the same directories.
 For example, if you use `mytest.nut.ts` instead of `mytest.test.ts`, you can have the following scripts in your package.json (assuming mocha).

 ```json
 {